**Alt Text:** A glowing digital depiction of a Bitcoin symbol with binary code and abstract lines suggesting digital movement.

 4. Advanced Sensors

-Graphene’s high sensitivity makes it perfect for ultra-exact medical and environmental sensors.
+Graphene’s high sensitivity makes it perfect for ultra-precise medical and environmental sensors.

 For graphene to truly disrupt the tech world, several problems need to be solved:

-If these obstacles can be addressed, graphene could genuinely mold the semiconductor industry.
+If these challenges can be addressed, graphene could genuinely reshape the semiconductor industry.

 FAQs